patricklapgar/Zeebee/README.md

 # Zeebee

-My Google Clone (aka Zeebee is what I call it, because Google was already taken) is a full-stack search engine that's built from:
+My Google Clone (aka Zeebee is what I call it, because Google was already taken lolol) is a full-stack search engine that's built from:

 - JavaScript as the client-side language
 - jQuery as a JavaScript framework